nathanaelhub/restaurant-review/README.md

 # Restaurant Review Sentiment and Predictive Analysis

+The full analysis lives in **[DataDive6310.ipynb](DataDive6310.ipynb)** — Python (pandas, NLTK, scikit-learn, wordcloud, seaborn).
+The review CSVs it reads from `data/` are course-provided and not committed here.

 ## Project Outline:
 ### Objective:
 This Data Dive project aimed to analyze restaurant reviews across five states (AB, QC, OH, AZ, ON) to identify key factors contributing to customer satisfaction, particularly focusing on 1-star and 5-star reviews.
 Using sentiment analysis and Natural Language Processing (NLP) techniques, the project uncovered patterns in customer feedback related to food quality, service, and specific menu items.